nekomeowww/ollama-operator/docs/pages/en/snippets/deploy-kubernetes-cluster-with-kind.md

 # If you use Scoop command line installer
 scoop install docker kubectl go
-# Else if you use Chocolatey as package manager
+# Alternatively, if you use Chocolatey as package manager
 choco install docker-desktop kubernetes-cli golang

 go install sigs.k8s.io/kind@latest